ellipinnock/2014-02-03-TGAC/lessons/thw-python/vars-types/tutorial.md

 ## Data Operations

 In this section all of the discussion in the previous section becomes important.
-I don't know if I'd call this stuff fundamental to the language, but its pretty important and it will zing you if you aren't careful.
-The takeaway is that you need to be precise with what you are doing.
+The takeaway message is that you need to be precise with what you are doing.
 Lets say you want to add some integers.

 ```python